1RM Strength Testing

-For the basis of this guide we will look at bench press.
-In order to generate the ‘1RM Prediction’ report it is recommended that at least 4 sets of 1-2 reps are completed each with a progressive load.
+For the basis of this guide, we will look at the bench press.
+In order to generate the ‘1RM Prediction’ report, it is recommended that at least 4 sets of 1-2 reps are completed each with a progressive load.
 As the load increases the bar speed decreases.
-As this is a sub maximal assessment it is recommended that once bar speed drops below 0.5m/s you end the test and use the report to predict you maximum.
+As this is a submaximal assessment it is recommended that once bar speed drops below 0.5m/s you end the test and use the report to predict your maximum.

 To generate the report go to ‘finder’>’reporter’ then select ‘gymaware’, ‘athlete name’, ‘bench press’, and ‘test date’ from the four lists.
 Press ‘Generate report’ and in the report window select ‘1RM’ profile.
 Press ‘Generate report’ to view your graph and corresponding data.

 Using GymAware to predict 1RM reduces the risk of injury to athletes significantly.
 Without the need to go to a maximum load a coach could implement this assessment throughout the season as a method of monitoring change in performance.